makyo/writing/work/claw17/disappearance.md

 I nod again, lean up to give her a quick kiss.
 "Yeah, very."

-She nods, muzzle dipping to turn that into something of a nuzzle, and I can feel her nose tracing along one of those white bands of fur on my cheek, dipping down to tease at the coil of blue fur peeking up above the scoop-neck of my my shirt, faded now to more of an aqua.
-Her soft murmur is muffled by my fur, "This is okay, too?"
+She nods, muzzle dipping to turn that into something of a nuzzle, and I can feel her nose tracing along one of those white bands of fur on my cheek, then under my chin, dipping down to tease at the coil of blue fur peeking up above the scoop-neck of my my shirt, faded now to more of an aqua than true blue.
+Her soft low is muffled by my fur, "This is okay, too?"

-Without tucking my muzzle uncomfortably low, all I can really see are her ears, so I lean forward to press a kiss between them, fur and that half-familiar scent tickling at my nose.
+Without tucking my muzzle uncomfortably low, all I can really see are her ears, so I lean forward to press a kiss between them, fur and half-familiar scent tickling at my nose.
 "Mmhm."
 I've given up saying more.

 Aurora responds with a kiss of her own against my sternum.
 It's a ticklish sort of feeling, and my squirming gets an equally ticklish giggle, muffled as before against my chest.
 She settles down from her crouch above me, bringing her paws from by my shoulders to brush along my sides as she rests more fully against my front.
 My own arms slip from around her until it's just my paws on her shoulders.

 The sheer exhilaration of physical contact seems to be filling my mind --- or, at least that empty void within that I've only been able to tiptoe around --- with something new.
 Something *else:* something other than low-level anxiety.
-I can close my eyes and not wind up in some horrible situation.
+I can close my eyes and not wind up in some horrible hopelessness.
 I can just be here.

-I jolt to awareness from my meta thoughts and tense up, and Aurora's paws pause halfway up my sides.
+I jolt to awareness from my wandering thoughts and tense up, and Aurora's paws pause halfway up my sides.
 Her fingers and claws are buried in my fur with t-shirt cloth bunched around her wrists.
 We both hold still in that silence, a few long seconds.
-For once I don't rush to fill it with words, and simply settle back down onto the bed, relaxing into her paws.
+For once I don't rush to fill it with words, and simply settle back down, relaxing into her paws.

 The coyote hesitates a moment longer before edging her paws upward further, inching shirt up over fur.
 Keeping my paws on her shoulders as best as possible, I arch my back enough to let her slide my shirt up.

 The exploration continues in fits and starts from there.
 Kisses along the blue diamond and down over my chest.
 Aurora shifting her weight.
 Me tugging my shirt off to keep it out of the way.
 Soft coyote nose tracing spirals in my fur.
-One being, a singular point of focus.
+One lasting sensation, a singular point of focus.

 The skirt, though, that requires coordination.
 Aurora and I have to exchange a few glances, one or two half-words, and some soft giggles before the garment winds up bunched around my waist, spilling in pools of cotton to either side of me.
 And then there we are: me, with shirt off but for one arm still stuck through an arm-hole, skirt bunched around her waist; and Aurora, nervous but excited, wagging as she looks up at me along my front over a pile of rumpled skirt.